California Land Act of 1851: Conflicting claims

-Land under Spanish and Mexican land titles that were rejected by the courts entered the public domain.
+Lands under Spanish and Mexican land titles that were rejected by the courts entered the public domain.
 This resulted in conflicting claims by the grantees, squatters, and settlers seeking the same land.
 Congress was pressured to change the law.
 Under the earlier Preemption Act of 1841, squatters were able to pre-empt others' claims to land and acquire clear title by paying $1.25 an acre for up to a maximum of 160 acre.
 After the federal Homestead Act of 1862 was passed, anyone could claim up to 160 acre of public land.
 This resulted in additional pressure on Congress, and beginning with Rancho Suscol in 1863, it passed special acts that allowed certain claimants to pre-empt their land without regard to acreage.
 By 1866 this privilege was extended to all owners of rejected claims.

-Mexican grants
+Border grants remaining in Mexico

-A number of ranchos remained in whole or part in the sliver of Alta California that Mexico retained under the Treaty of Guadalupe Hidalgo, which became part of Baja California.
+A number of ranchos remained largely whole in the sliver of Alta California that Mexico retained under the Treaty of Guadalupe Hidalgo, which became part of Baja California.
 Rancho Tía Juana lost the title to its land in San Diego County but the balance of the rancho in Mexico was confirmed by the Mexican government in the 1880s.
 Rancho El Rosario, Rancho Cueros de Venado and Rancho Tecate were each granted to citizens of San Diego in the 1820s or 1830s and lay wholly in what is now Baja California as was the Rancho San Antonio Abad, whose origin and title is more obscure.
 Their titles were never subjected to dispute in U.S. courts.

 Juana Briones, whose early life started with her selling milk in Yerba Buena (today San Francisco), became the owner of Rancho La Purísima Concepción in Santa Clara County.
 The rancho had been part of Mission Santa Clara and was granted to Gorgonio, a well-respected Indian of that mission.
 Juana was a friend of Gorgonio and his family bought the 4,400-acre rancho from Gorgonio in 1844.
 The rancho took in what is today Sunnyvale and Los Altos.
 Later, she was one of the founding members of Mayfield (today's Palo Alto), where she lived until she died in 1889.